yashraw/yashraw.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
 Technology enthusiast Mechanical Engineer Graduate who is in love with Designing, Rendering and Photography.
-Experienced in various 3D programs like SolidWorks and SolidEdge.I am keen to learn directly from seasoned industry professionals and currently enrolled in Mechanical Engineering Technology - Industrial program at [Centennial College](https://www.centennialcollege.ca/).
+Experienced in various 3D programs like SolidWorks and SolidEdge.I am keen to learn directly from seasoned industry professionals and currently working as a Jr. Process Engineer for PowerCor, a [Linamar](https://www.linamar.com/) facility.
  You can checkout my projects [here.](../projects/)

 ***